flynnjiang/flynnjiang.github.com/README.md

-This is the data for my blog
+This is the data for my site
 ============================
 It is automatically transformed by [Jekyll][] into a static site whenever I push this repository to GitHub.